-We had cash and cash equivalents and marketable securities of \$111.5 million and working capital of \$103.9 million as of December 31, 2020.
-Our cash and cash equivalents and marketable securities are invested in money market funds, corporate debt securities, commercial paper and U.S. government agency securities.
-Since inception, we have incurred net losses and negative cash flows from operations.
-At December 31, 2020, we had an accumulated deficit of \$214.8 million.
-In addition, we expect to incur substantial costs in order to conduct research and development activities necessary to develop and commercialize a product.
-Additional capital will be needed to undertake these activities and we intend to raise such capital through the issuance of additional equity, borrowings and strategic alliances with other companies.
-However, if such capital is not available at adequate levels or on acceptable terms, we could be required to significantly reduce operating expenses and delay or reduce the scope of or eliminate some of our development programs.
+At December 31, 2021, we had an accumulated deficit of \$284.0 million.
+In addition, we expect to incur substantial costs in order to conduct research and development activities necessary to develop and commercialize our drug candidates.
+Additional capital will be needed to undertake these activities and we intend to raise such capital through the issuance of additional equity or debt, strategic alliances with other companies or other sources of financing.
+However, if such capital is not available at adequate levels or on acceptable terms, we could be required to significantly reduce operating expenses and delay or reduce the scope of, or eliminate, some of our development programs.
 We believe our current cash and cash equivalents and marketable securities will be sufficient to fund our anticipated level of operations through at least the next 12 months following the filing date of this report.